adamsa6/Task-Me-Anything/journals/king_olubela.md

 ## Journal Entry for 08/29/2024
 We began the day with pair programming, where Arielle and I set up the pipeline.
 We then made a plan for the remaining work and organized our tasks for the day.
 Yazan and I focused on troubleshooting and improving the CSS, while Andy and Arielle initially worked on the README.
 Andy later shifted to troubleshooting a feature we wanted to implement.
 I primarily worked on the README but checked in with my team members throughout the day to offer assistance as needed.

+## Journal Entry for 08/29/2024
+Today was focused on cleanup.
+We addressed and fixed any remaining bugs, removed unnecessary console logs, and reorganized the component folder for better structure.
+It was a productive day dedicated to finalizing and tidying up the project.